vechain/vechain-sdk-js/docs/thor-client.md

 Retrieves the value stored at a specific key in the storage of the smart contract associated with the given account address.

-These methods showcase how the Thorest-client simplifies the process of obtaining account-related information, providing developers with efficient means to integrate VechainThor blockchain data into their applications.
+These methods showcase how Thor-client simplifies the process of obtaining account-related information, providing developers with efficient means to integrate VechainThor blockchain data into their applications.

 ## Blocks

-The Thorest-client facilitates easy interaction with blocks on the VechainThor network, as demonstrated in the following code snippet:
+The Thor-client facilitates easy interaction with blocks on the VechainThor network, as demonstrated in the following code snippet:

 ```typescript { name=blocks, category=example }
 import { HttpClient, ThorClient } from '@vechainfoundation/vechain-sdk-network';